GamesCreed

 Crimson Tactics: The Rise of The White Banner, PC, Review, Screenshots, GamesCreed

-Black March Studio Is a relatively new and small studio that’s only real notable game being Crimson Tactics: The Rise of The White Banner, whose whole development their studio has kindly documented across most of their social media.
-With Crimson Tactics: The Rise of The White Banner being their only and first major release, the studio has definitely taken on a huge task of trying to replicate the feeling and engagement seen in both the Tactics Ogre series and Fire Emblem.
+Black March Studio Is a relatively new and small studio that’s only notable game is Crimson Tactics: The Rise of The White Banner, whose whole development their studio has kindly documented across most of their social media.
+With Crimson Tactics: The Rise of the White Banner being their only and first major release, the studio has definitely taken on a huge task of trying to replicate the feeling and engagement seen in both the Tactics Ogre series and Fire Emblem.

 Now, you’re probably thinking, “Wow, Duke Beorn Rolfe is a horrible person.
 Am I playing the villain of the story?
 Is this a subversive take on the genre that will break the stale tradition of ‘Rising Hero Overcomes Evil’ seen in an overabundance of tactics games?”
 Sadly, that will be a big NO!